 Fig. 19.
-Average relative error versus pressure in prediction of density by Soave function (squares) and semi-parametric functions using Model 2 (gradients) and Model 3 (circles) for all subject substances
+Absolute average relative deviation versus pressure in prediction of density by Soave function (squares) and semi-parametric functions using Model 2 (gradients) and Model 3 (circles) for all subject substances

+Additions

+In this section, we add the results of nitrogen, dodecane and methane at Pr = 0.6, 1, 2, 3.
+As shown in Table 2, all six substances’ model parameters are listed.

+Table 2 Model parameters of the studied substances